PagerTree/pt4-docusaurus/blog/getting-started-with-ruby-on-rails-in-2024-the-complete-development-environment-guide.md

 <figure>![Rails Server](<.gitbook/assets/Rails Server.png>)<figcaption><p>Rails Server</p></figcaption></figure>

 Your Ruby on Rails development environment is now complete! 🎉 You are now ready to begin your Ruby on Rails journey.
-If you are not sure where to start or are looking for more resources to help you in your coding journey, we have compiled a list of resources below.&#x20;
+If you are not sure where to start or are looking for more resources to help you in your coding journey, we have compiled a list of resources below.

 ## Resources